tiberiusferreira/VilmaProject/README.md

 To open the simulation go to the folder containing run2.py and execute the following command: morse run run2.py

 To open the GUI for car controlling utilize the executable in the vilma_driver build folder (64 bits Ubuntu 14.04 tested) or compile it utilizing the catkin system.
+To compile using the catkin system it is necessary to copy the src folder of the VilmaDriver to the catkin workspace.